a-b-street/abstreet/docs/design.md

 - can we compare results with the prev float approach? make them store the other thing, compare results? or compare the results of a sim?
 - is it possible to do this change gradually? unlikely...
+	- stick all the types in geom, for now

 - moment in time (tick)